IBM/automation-azure-infra-openshift/1-quickstart/README.md

     - **TV_VAR_client_id** - The id of the service principal with Owner and User Administrator access to the subscription for cluster creation
     - **TV_VAR_client_secret** - The password of the service principal with Owner and User Administrator access to the subscription for cluster creation
     - **TV_VAR_pull_secret** - The contents of the Red Hat OpenShift pull secret downloaded in the prerequsite steps
+    - **TF_VAR_acme_registration_email** - (Optional) If using an auto-generated ingress certificate, this is the email address with which to register the certificate with LetsEncrypt.
+    - **TF_VAR_testing** - This value is used to determine whether testing or staging variables should be utilised.
+Lease as `none` for production deployments.
+A value other than `none` will request in a non-production deployment.
+    - **TF_VAR_portworx_spec** - A base64 encoded string of the Portworx specificatin yaml file.
+If left blank and using Portworx, ensure you specify the path to the Portworx specification yaml file in the `terraform.tfvars` file.
+For a Portworx implementation, either the `portworx_spec` or the `portworx_spec_file` values must be specified.
+If neither if specified, Portworx will not implement correctly.

 4. Run **./launch.sh**.
 This will start a container image with the prompt opened in the `/terraform` directory, pointed to the repo directory.
 5. Create a working copy of the terraform by running **./setup-workspace.sh**.
 The script makes a copy of the terraform in `/workspaces/current` and set up a "terraform.tfvars" file populated with default values.
 The **setup-workspace.sh** script has a number of optional arguments.